Derhks/Django-Polls/README.md

   http://127.0.0.1:8000/admin/
   ```

+# Configuration in PyCharm to run the server from the top of the IDE

+- Press the "Add Configuration..." icon at the top right.

+- Click on the plus icon at the top left.

+- In the drop-down select "Django Server".

+- In the upper part in the box "Name:" we write the name that we want to give to the server, for example the name of the project.

+- In the lower part press the "Apply" and "OK" buttons to save the configuration.

+Now you will see that an icon appears with the name you wrote in the "Name:" box, now you can press the "Play" button to run the application server and you can access it from the browser with the URL above.

 ## Docker
 With the help of Docker we can run and test the application with a
 single command